crazychenz/x-tools/README.md

 Personally, I always build my toolchains to be static (when possible).
 This prevents any coupling between the container and the toolchain itself, allowing me to archive and transfer the toolchain to an appropriate environment.

+## Precautions

+It has to be said that, below you will find an extremely large swath of versions for GNU toolchains.
+These versions cover roughly ~30 years of development and refinement of the tools.
+By no means should you expect that any configuration plugged into the system will work.
+In fact, deviating to far from the starting point samples is likely to get you compilers errors quite quickly.

+The goal here isn't to make a full proof system that always works.
+Its to allow you to use a working configuration on any (Linux) system and have that same configuration be repeatable on different systems.
+This system also provides a large number of sane build options that *should* build.
+My general mindset is to build either the oldest API (for compatibility) or the newest API (for feature rich capability).
+Everything in between are for those edge cases where you need to _thread the needle_ with fragile code bases.

+The main take away is that your mileage may vary, but this X-Tools suite is easy to get started with but difficult to master without a high level of expertise in toolchain construction.

 ## Layout

 This X-Tools suite is composed a directory structure convention: